 This is a fun game for larger teams.
 Everyone sends a picture of their open fridge to a coordinator.
 The coordinator then posts a "guess the fridge" poll every now and then.
 Some of the reasoning that accompanies the guesses can be hilarious.
 It's a great way to connect on a human level.
 There's a more boring "guess the desk" version if that's more in keeping with the company vibe.

-Okay, bare with me for this bit of self promotion :) In all sincerity I recommend you try out Chinwag, the watercooler for teams WFH that we built.
-It's a neat way to bring people together without the formality of organised fun. <3
+Okay, bare with me for this bit of self promotion :) In all sincerity I recommend you try out the culture building games that we built at Chinwag.
+It's a neat way to bring smaller groups of people together without the formality of organised fun. <3

 There are plenty more ideas if you have a look on the internet.
 These should be enough to get you started.